TheOdinProject/curriculum/foundations/javascript_basics/function_basics.md

 <div class="lesson-content__panel" markdown="1">

 Let's write some functions!
 Write these in the `script` tag of a skeleton HTML file.
-If you've forgotten how to set it up, review the instructions from [Variables and Operators](https://www.theodinproject.com/lessons/foundations-fundamentals-part-1#how-to-run-javascript-code).
+If you've forgotten how to set it up, review our instructions on [how to run JavaScript code](https://www.theodinproject.com/lessons/foundations-fundamentals-part-1#how-to-run-javascript-code).

 For now, just write each function and test the output with `console.log`.